-While it isn't a requirement for all jobs, an associate's degree in business or health information technology can be beneficial when seeking a medical staff coordinator position.
-An associate's degree program in business administration may provide courses in financial and managerial accounting, effective speech and business writing, business ethics, principles of marketing and basic management concepts.
-A health information technology degree program might include courses in anatomy and physiology, medical terminology, legal aspects of health information, health information management, health information technology and coding.
+While it isn't a requirement for all jobs, an associate's degree in business or health information technology is beneficial when seeking a medical staff coordinator position.
+An associate's degree program in business administration provides courses in financial and managerial accounting, effective speech and business writing, business ethics, principles of marketing, and basic management concepts.
+A health information technology degree program includes courses in anatomy and physiology, medical terminology, legal aspects of health information, health information management, health information technology, and coding.

 Step 2: Gain Work Experience

-Medical staff coordinator employers require candidates to have professional experience in a clerical healthcare or medical staff services position.
-These positions can provide individuals with the knowledge and skills necessary for the CPCS or CPMSM certification exams.
-These skills include word processing, medical terminology, healthcare laws and regulations and other skills.
-Employment in a hospital, clinic or medical office can provide the experience needed.
+Medical staff coordinator employers require candidates to have one to three years professional experience in a clerical healthcare or medical staff services position.
+These positions provide individuals with the knowledge and skills necessary for the CPCS or CPMSM certification exams.
+These skills include word processing, medical terminology, healthcare laws and regulations, and other skills.
+Employment in a hospital, clinic, or medical office provides the necessary experience.

 Step 3: Get Certified

-The National Association of Medical Staff Services (NAMSS) offers two certification designations, the CPCS and CPMSM.
+The National Association of Medical Staff Services (NAMSS) offers two certification designations: the Certified Provider Credentialing Specialist (CPCS) or Certified Professional Medical Services Management (CPMSM).
 The CPCS requirements include employment in a medical staff services position for three consecutive years.
-The CPMSM requirements include employment in a medical staff services position for the past 12 months or five years of medical staff services experience in the past eight years.
+The CPMSM requirements include employment in a medical staff services position for the past twelve months or five years of medical staff services experience in the past eight years.
 Both certifications require passing a written exam.
 Employers prefer candidates with one or both of these designations because they prove competency in the field.
-Certified candidates can then seek employment through hospitals, clinics or other healthcare organizations.
+Certified candidates then seek employment through hospitals, clinics, or other healthcare organizations.